 Between May 12, 1998 and July 1, 1998 the parties and their respective counsel conducted diligence and negotiated the terms of the Merger Agreement.
-During that period the Company's auditors reviewed Steiner's accounts, work papers and audit procedures.
+During that period, among other things, the Company's auditors reviewed Steiner's accounts, work papers and audit procedures, Mr. Indelicato conducted due diligence with respect to Steiner and counsel to the Company conducted due diligence and examined documents with respect to Steiner.